-When University faculty members receive a distinguished fellowship, award, or grant intended to enable time away from their normal responsibilities at The University of Alabama, they may submit a request for leave through their department chair (if applicable) and dean, who shall forward the request to the Provost, who will make the final decision on leave.
-Faculty members who receive international awards should work with the Capstone International Center.
-It is the intent of The University of Alabama that faculty members receiving distinguished awards not be penalized for accepting them.
+When UA faculty members receive a Fulbright or another fellowship, award, or grant of similar distinction that results in time away from the normal responsibilities at The University of Alabama, they should request leave through the department chair (if applicable) and dean, who shall forward the request to the Provost, who will make the final decision on leave.
+Faculty members working with international awards should work with the Capstone International Center.
+It is the intent of The University of Alabama that faculty members receiving such awards not be penalized financially for accepting these awards.
 Therefore, the following apply:

-- Faculty members may apply to continue to receive their base University salary and benefits for the duration of the term of the award up to one year, with an additional one-year extension possible based on a written request approved by the department chair, dean, and the Provost.
-Leaves will not extend beyond two years. - Any compensation provided by the awarding agency to pay for travel, housing, board, books, etc. while away from The University of Alabama shall normally be retained by the faculty member to offset costs of living temporarily in another location (if applicable). - Any additional compensation provided by the awarding agency (for example, a monthly "teaching stipend" as defined in the Fulbright Award letter) shall also normally be retained by the faculty member. - Recipients of leaves associated with distinguished fellowships, awards, and grants are expected to return to the service of The University of Alabama for at least one academic year after the completion the leave. - Normally, leaves associated with distinguished awards will not be granted more often than once in four years. - Faculty members are encouraged, but not required, to take such awards in conjunction with sabbatical leaves. - The period spent on a leave associated with a distinguished award will not be counted toward the service period required to establish eligibility for a sabbatical leave. - Documentation of the terms of the award, including details regarding compensation to be provided by the awarding agency, should be attached to the request. - Department chairs and deans should explain in their memos to the Provost how they plan to cover the duties of the faculty member and costs associated with that coverage.
+- Faculty members may apply to continue receiving their base UA salary and benefits for the duration of the leave associated with the award.
+This request should be tied to the request for leave submitted to the Provost. - Any additional monies/resources by the awarding agency to pay for travel, housing, board, books, etc. while away from The University of Alabama shall be retained by the faculty member to offset costs of living temporarily in another location (if applicable). - Additional pay by the awarding agency (for example, a monthly "teaching stipend" as defined in the Fulbright Award letter) normally will be kept by the faculty member. - Details of the additional compensation should be spelled out in the request for leave sent to the Provost.
+Department chairs and deans should outline in their memo to the Provost how they plan to cover the duties of the faculty member and costs associated with that coverage.